 The Orioles have had an interesting offseason, to say the least.
 It's not the sort of winter Orioles fans wanted.
 It's hard to understand why the Orioles aren't spending at all.
 It adds up to very little for a team that needed to make a splash.
 At times, it's even caused garments to be rent.

 Perhaps, however, this purported madness has a method behind it.
 Maybe this inactivity is not the sign of a clueless front office and a manipulative owner, but of actual — dare I say it? — expertise and competence at their jobs.
 Perhaps the Orioles, recognizing the difficulty of their division and the quality of their current talent, have given up on 2014, in hopes of going all in for 2015.

 Crazy?
 Probably.
 Regardless, this is how I've come to view the issue, and there are a few reasons why it might be Baltimore's best path.

 Davis and Wieters might not be birds for long.
 (Photo credit: Thearon W. Henderson)

 1. The Window of Opportunity

 The Orioles have a thing called a window of opportunity.
 If they miss the window of opportunity, then the whole project fails.
 And if the project fails, then the fans get very, very...ANGRY!
 Now, this is true of all teams, insofar as their structure gives them optimal years for contention, but the Orioles' opening seems to be more clearly defined as the next two years.
 Why is this their time frame?
 I'll explain.

 Currently, the Orioles have several good position players on their roster; the top five, as defined by Dan Szymborski, would be Manny Machado, Adam Jones, Chris Davis, Matt Wieters, and J.J.
 Hardy.
-All should earn at least three wins next year, if ZIPS is to be believed; of the quintet, Baltimore has Machado and Jones locked up long-term (through 2018 for both).
+According to ZiPS, all should earn at least three wins next year; of the quintet, Baltimore has Machado and Jones locked up long-term (through 2018 for both).
 The other three, however, could leave soon — Hardy is a free agent after 2014, and Davis and Wieters are free agents in the next offseason.